-There is a set of unspoken rules about wearing a tie, and a lot of us don’t know them.
-By learning these important rules, you can set yourself apart and become a much more professional and stylish individual.
+There exists a set of unspoken rules about wearing a tie, and a lot of us don’t know them.
+But by learning just a few important style tips, you can set yourself apart and become a much more professional and stylish individual.

-These are the 3 elements of tie wearing and buying that can help you become more fashion conscious.
+Here are three simple elements of tie wearing and buying that can help you become more fashion conscious.

 We are all talking about Donald Trump’s terrible ties and the main problem is that they’re just too long!